 The Chiefs have one of the best rosters in the NFL, but they can't get complacent.
 They need to add multiple starters during the 2022 NFL Draft to stay ahead of the rest of the teams in the division.

-The Chiefs have the third-best odds to win the Super Bowl (+1000) at DraftKings Sportsbook, tied with the Green Bay Packers and defending champion Los Angeles Rams and behind only the Buffalo Bills (+650) and Tampa Bay Buccaneers (+750).
+The Chiefs Super Bowl odds are the third-best (+1000) at DraftKings Sportsbook Missouri, tied with the Green Bay Packers and defending champion Los Angeles Rams and behind only the Buffalo Bills (+650) and Tampa Bay Buccaneers (+750).

 Last year, those odds sat at -200 before Week 1 and the Chiefs were the heaviest divisional favorite in the league.
 That is no longer the case with how much the Broncos and Chargers have improved this offseason.
 This is still Kansas City’s division, but for how much longer?